| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 foods.
 Simple sugars can reduce HDL levels, and low HDL levels are known

 to be a major heart disease risk factor for women.
+"The current American food supply offers an abundance of low-fat

 and fat-free foods that depend on simple carbohydrates or added sugars to